 Flippy Hoffman & Walter Hoffman

 PHOTO: Courtesy of Danielle Triana

-If there’s any doubt that surfing runs through blood lines, then check out the Hoffman’s.
+If there’s any doubt that surfing runs through blood lines, then check out the Hoffman family.
 Walter and Phillip (aka “Flippy”) were two of California’s first big-wave pioneers.
-Walter’s daughter Joyce Hoffman was one of the best known female surfers in the late 1960’s and his other daughter Dibi married Herbie Fletcher and soon Walter became the grandfather to aerial masters Christian and Nathan Fletcher.
-Flippy’s son, Marty Hoffman competed in the Quiksilver in Memory of Eddie Aikau big wave contest at Waimea Bay in 1990.
-Of course, this saltwater lineage had to begin somewhere.
+Walter’s daughter Joyce Hoffman was one of the best known female surfers in the late-‘60s and his other daughter Dibi married Herbie Fletcher and soon Walter became the grandfather to aerial masters Christian and Nathan Fletcher.
+Flippy’s son, Marty Hoffman competed in the Quiksilver in Memory of Eddie Aikau big-wave contest at Waimea Bay in 1990.
+But, of course, this saltwater lineage had to begin somewhere.

-By the late 1950’s the Hoffman brothers were running the family business Hoffman California Fabrics.
+By the late-‘50s, the Hoffman brothers were running the family business of Hoffman California Fabrics.
 A great part of our modern surf industry was built from Hoffman textiles by supplying fabrics to brands such as Billabong and Quiksilver.
-Neither brother was too keen on competitive surfing, although in 1995 Walter received the Surf Industry Manufacturers Association Waterman Achievement Award for his contributions to surfing as a whole.
+Neither brother was too keen on competitive surfing, although in 1995, Walter received the Surf Industry Manufacturers Association Waterman of the Year for his contributions to surfing as a whole.
 It’s safe to say that without this dynamic duo, the surf industry might not be where it is today.